bg5fxp-JF/lesson-planning/fundamentals/02-react-state-interactivity.md

 ## 📚 What You Need to Know Before Starting

-- You should have completed Days 1-2 and have your React Learning Hub running
+- You should have completed the previous lesson and have your React Learning Hub running
-- Basic understanding of variables, arrays, and functions from Day 1
+- Basic understanding of variables, arrays, and functions from the previous lesson
 - Your React project should be working at http://localhost:5173

 ---

 ## Part 1: Setting Up Your New Lesson Page (15 minutes)

 Great news!
-Your React Learning Hub from Days 1-2 already has the routing and navigation system set up.
-Now we just need to add today's lesson to the existing structure.
+Your React Learning Hub from the previous lesson already has the routing and navigation system set up.
+Now we just need to add this lesson to the existing structure.

 ### Step 1: Add the New Lesson to Your Constants